MattuW4/Rock-paper-scissors-JavaScript-game/README.md

 ![CSS Validator](documentation/css-W3C.png)

-There were a number of errors relating to syntax issues that were fixed by the developer before deployment, namely correcting a missing pixel value on a responsivity rule and correcting missing tansform function.
+There were a number of errors relating to syntax issues that were fixed by the developer before deployment, namely correcting a missing pixel value on a responsivity rule and correcting missing transform function.

 - The site has been validated in [JS Hint](https://jshint.com/).
 The JS is valid at the time of writing as demonstrated below: